OrganAssist Version 3.2

 To successfully upgrade existing files - add them into the correct folders.
 It is important that you add both the organ definition and any tracks recorded using this organ at the same time.
 If you then edit the organ layout to correct the Equivalents, OrganAssist will automatically edit any existing tracks (recorded on this specific organ) to match.
 OrganAssist uses the name of the organ (as saved in the track details) to locate any affected files and automatically converts them when you save the updated organ layout.
 If you add the tracks AFTER changing the organ configuration then they will not be updated correctly.

-Using files from OrganAssist 2.7 with earlier versions of the program may result in unpredictable results.
+Using files from OrganAssist 2.7 or later with earlier versions of the program will cause unpredictable results.

-Version 3.0 continues to use the same format.
-Recorded tracks are compatible with version 2.7 but some features may not be available if used with the earlier version.
+Version 3.2 uses an enhanced file format with addional data fields.
+However, tracks and organ layouts created in 3.2 are compatible with version 3.0 but some features may not be available if used with the earlier version.

 OrganAssist can play any recordings on almost any organ (that has MIDI input) since it has been designed from the ground up to allow full portability of recorded music across all instruments.